What is a Colon Cancer Test?

 How do I do this test from home?

-What are the most common symptoms of colon cancer?
+What are the most common symptoms of bowel cancer?

 Colorectal cancer usually develops slowly over a period of many years.
 It often begins as a non-cancerous—but abnormal—mass of tissue (called a “polyp”) that grows along the inner lining of the colon or rectum.
 Polyps can eventually become cancerous.